CAB Student Director Descriptions and Requirements

 - Assists with the recruitment and selection of new Executive Board members and Street Crew

-- Assists the Director of Campus Activities with Street Crew and Executive Board evaluations and other CAB-related personnel issues.
+- Assists the Director of Campus Activities with Executive Board evaluations and other CAB-related personnel issues.

 - Makes and maintains space reservations for CAB events.